harisaurus/electron-workshop/README.md

 ```

-## GIF App
+## Beginning the GIF App
 We'll continue building on top of our starter app.
-Our end goal is to create a desktop app that allows us to search through and shared GIFs.
+Our end goal is to create a desktop app that allows us to search through and share GIFs.
 We'll be utilizing [GIPHY.com](https://giphy.com/)'s API service to request for GIFs that pertain to a particular search query.

 ### GIPHY
 ![GIPHY Header](https://raw.githubusercontent.com/Giphy/GiphyAPI/master/api_giphy_header.gif)